 Fiduciary fund reporting focuses on net position and changes in net position.
-The only fund accounted for in this category by the Marshal is an agency fund.
-The agency fund accounts for assets held by the Marshal as an agent for litigants in garnishment proceedings.
+The only fund accounted for in this category by the Marshal is a custodial fund.
+The custodial fund accounts for assets held by the Marshal as an agent for litigants in garnishment proceedings.
 This fund is custodial in nature (assets equal liabilities) and does not involve measurement of results of operations.
-Consequently, the agency fund has no measurement focus, but uses the accrual basis of accounting.
+Consequently, the custodial fund has no measurement focus, but uses the accrual basis of accounting.